MicrosoftDocs/customer-insights/ci-docs/engagement-insights/segments.md

 1. Select **New segment**.

-1. In the **Resource Library** choose the attribute you want to filter by.
+1. In the **Resource Library**, choose the attribute you want to filter by.
 Currently, you can only create segments based on dimensions.

 1. Choose an operator and a value for the selected attribute.
 The following operations are supported.
    - **is**: requires an exact match to include values.
 Uses **equal to** for a single value or **any of** to include multiple values.